Getting to answers faster with AI-powered conversational search and summarization

 Why: Reduced risk and allowed controlled testing

-Tradeoff: Added friction vs. fully integrated experience
+Tradeoff: Added friction (two product searches) vs. fully integrated experience

 3. Design for Iteration, Not Perfection